10 Best Utility Knives of 2022 – Reviews & Buyer’s Guide

 1. Internet’s Best 10102 Premium Utility Knife – Best Overall

 Normally, we’d be skeptical about a tool that claims to be the “best.”
-In this case, though, we have to hand it to them: The Internet’s Best 10102 Premium Utility Knife lives up to its name and is our pick for best overall knife.
+In this case, though, we have to hand it to them: The Internet’s Best 10102 Premium Utility Knife lives up to its name and is our pick as the best utility knife overall.

 There are really only two drawbacks to these utility knives.
-The first is that the quick release button is inconveniently located, meaning you might accidentally release the blade.
+The first is that the quick-release button is inconveniently located, meaning you might accidentally release the blade.
 And the second is that the thumb slide doesn’t move quite as smoothly as we would have liked.
+Overall this is the top rated utility knife we have reviewed this year.

 2. CRAFTSMAN CMHT10382 Utility Knife – Best Value